jiawei-zhang-a/Pendulum-beta/README.md

 # Pendulum (beta version)
 ![img_1.png](images/2023-09-01.png)
+## Introduction
+Pendulum is an innovative visualization software that offers an intuitive approach to representing mathematical expressions in 3D.
+Pendulum leverages the power of LaTeX and TypeScript to enable dynamic and interactive visualizations directly from plain LaTeX mathematical expressions.
+Whether you're a student trying to visualize complex functions or a professional working on groundbreaking mathematical research, Pendulum is here to bring your equations to life.

 ## Getting started
 The current stable build of this software is available at https://cloudnest.org/pendulum/beta/.
 There is also a demo calculator for calculating geodesics on revolutionary surfaces built on top of Pendulum available at https://cloudnest.org/pendulum/geodesics/.